 “8.40.
 Provisions for the periodic technical inspection of vehicle systems

 8.40.1.
-This Recommendation is intended to ensure access to in-vehicle data for periodic technical inspections in each country without requiring the need to change the vehicle design and development and without affecting the cyber security measures.
+This Recommendation is intended to ensure access to in-vehicle data for periodic technical inspections in each country without requiring the need to change the already approved vehicle design and development and without affecting the already implemented cyber security measures.
 For this, it is recommended to make accessibility etc. in accordance with the following requirements.

+8.40.1.1.
+For ensuring access to in-vehicle data, if it is needed to change the vehicle design and development or to affect the cyber security measures, manufacturers can implement alternative measures in consultation with PTI authorities.

 8.40.2.
 The vehicle system shall provide for access Diagnostic Trouble Code (DTC) with regard to identify the failure of vehicle system when electronic periodical technical inspection.